 What do you do?

-Before you say a word, you have to tackle your mindset that says he or she will never change and it will always be this way.
+Before you say a word, you have to look at your mindset that says he or she will never change and it will always be this way.

 And it starts with you softening your approach toward him or her and seeing even small results.